Yolantele/CV/README.md

 #### Creative Problem-solving

 I enjoy problem-solving and see it as a creative process.
-In the past, I relied on these skills for developing product prototypes that had to satisfy many constraints: extensive safety regulations, low-cost per unit, restricted manufacturing methods and tight deadlines.
-I started developing this skill since the early days at young physicists school,  where I learned the value of pproaching large problems in small-size steps.
+In the past, I relied on these skills for developing promotional products that had to satisfy many constraints: extensive safety regulations, low-cost per unit, restricted manufacturing methods and tight deadlines.
+I started developing problem-solving techniques since the early days at young physicists school,  where I learned the value of approaching large problems in small-sized steps.

 ####  Sound Communication

 I place huge value on good quality communication in whichever context it appears: coding or collaborating with colleagues.
-An example inside the context of team-work, would be the time I had to mentor a junior product designer with anxiety disorder.
-It placed huge reliance on my communication skills.
-I had to be clear yet considerate of triggering anxiety attacks, that she occasionally experienced at work.
+An example inside the context of team-work, would be the time I mentored a junior product designer with anxiety disorder.
+It placed huge reliance on my communication skills: I had to be clear yet considerate of triggering anxiety attacks, that she occasionally experienced at work.
 In the end her most proud work was produced on the two McDonald’s Happy Meal programs we worked on together under my lead.
 I hope to continue to bring high-value with this skill.

 #### High-performance Attitude